 It’s also observed that black tea's polyphenolic compounds can help minimize cholesterol and plaque in blood vessels.
 However, it is proved in many pieces of research that consuming less than 6 cups of black tea has cured heart-related diseases.

 Polyphenolic compounds have the power to strengthen our immune system.
 It acts like prebiotics in the digestive tract.
 Prebiotics are the compounds seen in much nutritious food responsible for the growth and maintenance of healthy bacteria.
 Some compounds like theaflavins are recommended for degenerative brain illnesses.

 Assam tea can also keep diseases at bay, and with its antioxidant content, it can enhance your immune system and increase metabolism.
-Those conscious about weight loss can make it your everyday drink; expand your metabolism with the sleek look!
+Those conscious about weight loss can make it your everyday drink; expand your metabolism with a sleek look!